jcrozum/pystablemotifs/Manual.md

 **```max_in_degree```** :&ensp;<code>int</code> or <code>float</code>
-:   Will not try to delete nodes with in-degree larger than this.
-Deleting
+:   Will not try to delete nodes that will result an increase in the
+    in-degree of the downstream node so that it has in-degree larger than this.
-    nodes with large in-degree can be computationally expensive (the default is float('inf')).
+    Deleting nodes with large in-degree can be computationally expensive (the default is float('inf')).

 ###### Returns